 My stories have begun to touch the hearts of people in the social services world.
-A number of well-placed "caseworkers" in the CAS societies around the country have been writing to me how they are using my stories to reach out to young adolescents who are having issues in their lives.
+Several well-placed "caseworkers" in the CAS societies, around the country, have been writing to me how they are using my stories to reach out to young adolescents.
 I am exceedingly grateful and humbled that my work is being used in such a constructive way to reach out to those most precious in our lives, our youth.

 I was called to a meeting to one of the Children's Aid Societies offices to meet with Mrs. Asil.
 We were to discuss my oral storytelling and how I may be of service to their organization.
 Storytelling has a powerful impact on young people:

 There was a time when even the thought of seeing a woman naked in public would lead you to church confession.
-Having a topless woman standing at the corner of a busy intersection, only meters away from the Children's Aid, society, I thought was in poor taste, to put it mildly.
+Having a topless woman standing at the corner of a busy intersection, only meters away from the Children's Aid Society, was in poor taste, to put it mildly.

 The youthful interviewer was very polite.
 She allowed me to express my thoughts freely about the beauty of the human body.
 I noted that the human body was nothing to be ashamed off for both men and women, young and old.
-I went on to say that our creative artists explored such subject of study and interest throughout time; a centerpiece of any art form that adorns world heritage museums and art galleries world over.
+I went on to say that creative artist, throughout time, has used the human form as a centerpiece of creativity.
+Today, such "nudity," adorns world heritage museums and art galleries world over.
 "The Bunny," thanked me politely for my contribution and proceeded to call on others in the crowd for their points of view.

 I walked over to the CAS headquarters and met with Mrs. Asil.
 She impressed me by her grace and humanity; her dedication to service and the call of children.
-I was humbled in her presence and assured her she would have my full cooperation and that I would contribute however I could in helping her organization "reach out" to our youth.
+I was humbled in her presence and assured her she would have my full cooperation.
+That I would contribute, however I could, in helping her organization "reach out" to our youth.
 We agreed that it would take another meeting for us to work out the organizational details.
 There was to be another meeting two days later.

 I decided this time, not to take my car to the downtown core, so I chose to use the public transit system, the Subway.
 I arrived about 45 min earlier than my scheduled meeting, so I decided to sit and enjoy the sunshine at a small park just next to CAS.

 As I neared her seat, I commented, "You are a very wealthy woman, with all these possessions."
-She paused looked up at me and remarked, "Are you making fun of my poverty, I could become a millionaire someday."
-"I am sorry," I remarked, "I meant no disrespect, it's just that you remind me so much of a friend of mine, who is also a collector of sorts."
+She paused, looked up at me, and remarked, "Are you making fun of my poverty, I could become a millionaire someday."
+"I am sorry," I noted, "I meant no disrespect, it's just that you remind me so much of a friend of mine, who is also a collector of sorts."
 I proceeded to sit next to her bench and became enthralled by her wisdom.

 She was of Hungarian descent and had come to Canada when she was very young.
-To my surprise, she was very well read on many subjects from economics, art, and medicine and even took an interest in my health as a diabetic to suggest a number of holistic cures.
+To my surprise, she was very well-read on many subjects from economics, art, and medicine and even took an interest in my health as a diabetic to suggest several holistic cures.
 The more she spoke to me, the more curious I became in her predicament and how such a talented and wise individual, a signpost of wisdom, was now a homeless person on the street.
 I sought to investigate further.